Gregpy/Blog-Post-Project/README.md

 ## File Descriptions

 The notebook "Write a Data Science Blog Post Project" is the only file used.
 Comments and markdown cells were used to explain the code.

+## How to Interact with the Project

 The cells can all be run in a linearly fashion.
+The code could be applied to other features as well.
+The mean and standard deviation of job security concern ratings were given depending on feature values to look for trends in the data.
+No trends were visibly apparent.

 ## Licensing and Acnknowledgements